Backseating-Committee-2k/BackseatSafeSystem2k/README.md

 ## How to build

 The project uses [cargo]([https://crates.io](https://crates.io)) as build system.
 All dependencies are fetched automatically.
-All dependencies are fetched automatically.
 Build the software like so:

 ```
 git clone https://github.com/Backseating-Committee-2k/BackseatSafeSystem2k.git